Elvis10ten/notes/src/papers/2022-09-22-in-praise-of-idleness.md

-# In Praise of Idleness — Paper Summary
+# In Praise of Idleness

 Today's summary is about an  [essay](https://files.libcom.org/files/Bertrand%20Russell%20-%20In%20Praise%20of%20Idleness.pdf) written by Bertrand Russell in 1932.